frederic-perez/AmE-dictionary/data/idioms.md

 __gargle__ :two: __1__ _v slang_ To drink alcohol. _I lit a cigarette and gargled Old Crow._ __2__ _n slang_ An alcoholic drink. _It’s been a long week—want to get a gargle with me?_
 __gas__ :three: __4__ _vi_ To have a good time. _We gassed all evening._ _We’re here to gas on the show._
 __gaslight__ :nine::m: (gaslighting) To manipulate someone psychologically so that they begin to doubt their experience of reality.
 The phrase comes from the 1938 play _Gas Light_, in which the protagonist attempts to induce insanity in his wife by constantly questioning or doubting her reports of strange events, such as the dimming of the house’s gas lights (which has in fact occurred and is related to the husband’s nefarious activities). _Her husband must be gaslighting her because she suddenly doubts all the evidence that she’s found of his indiscretions._ _The administration has been accused of gaslighting with its repeated attempts to spread disinformation._
+__gasp for air__ To gasp or pant heavily due to having difficulty breathing, as after strenuous activity or holding one’s breath.
 __gassed__ In James Ellroy’s novels, the term “gassed” is often used to describe someone who is intoxicated or under the influence of drugs or alcohol.
 __gather steam__
 __gather/gain momentum__ To move faster. _The wagon gathered/gained momentum as it rolled down the hill._